KayserCommentaryOrg/crucifixion-week/copy.md

 ## The Last Supper

-This helps make more sense of the last supper being a meatless one - it was not a Passover meal, but meal of bread traditionally eaten on the 13th.
+This helps make more sense of the last supper being a meatless one - it was not a Passover lamb meal, but meal of bread traditionally eaten on the 13th.

 Jesus did not sacrifice a lamb to share with the apostles, he was the lamb sacrificed on the afternoon of the 14th, as the Passover had been forecasting for centuries.